 Each class writes the first part of the story together, typed and illustrated in real-time by volunteers, before students write their endings individually and submit them for publication.
 Each student receives a bound book with the typed beginning, illustrations, and their own handwritten ending to share with their peers and parents.
 We hope for each student, this experience is just the beginning of a long writing career.

-We have a limited number of field trips for October 2017 through June 2018, and are currently ONLY working with third-grade classes at West Central elementary schools.
+We are currently ONLY working with third-grade classes at West Central elementary schools.
 If you are a third-grade teacher in West Central, use the link below to submit your request.

 FIELD TRIP LOGISTICS